jasmine-sharpe/RockabillyNutrition/README.md

 # RockabillyNutrition
  Hello!
-Our group name is The HTML Girls, andd our groups consists of Morgan Harvison and Jasmine Sharpe.
+Our group name is The HTML Girls, and our groups consists of Morgan Harvison and Jasmine Sharpe.
 We attend Madison Academic Magnet High School

  Jasmine Sharpe:
 I worked on the index, mission, and contact us pages.
 I also completed the CSS pages.